ohenley/awesome-ada/README.md

 - [embrick](https://github.com/it-cosmos/emBRICK) - emBRICK driver and support for emBRICK in Ada.
 - [dw1000](https://github.com/damaki/DW1000) - Ada/SPARK driver for the DecaWave DW1000 ultra-wideband (UWB) radio chip.
 - [evb1000](https://github.com/damaki/EVB1000) - Ada/SPARK drivers to control the on-board peripherals of the DecaWave EVB1000 evaluation board.
+- [multiplexed-io](https://github.com/simonjwright/multiplexed-io) - This contains explorations, for AdaPilot, of implementing drivers for the AdaRacer MCU, using the Ravenscar profile of Ada 2012 from AdaCore and device bindings generated using SVD2Ada.

 #### Controllers
 - [solenoid-engine-controller](https://github.com/Fabien-Chouteau/solenoid-engine-controller) - Software controller for solenoid engines (Ada/STM32F4).